training.shoppinpal.com

 Loopback Console

-Using the API Explorer in the browser is all right but if you're looking for something a bit slicker then the loopback-console can be your goto tool.
+Using the API Explorer in the browser is all right but if you're looking for something a bit slicker then the can be your goto tool.

 loopback-console has many advanced uses and it is even used in production alongside deployed loopback solutions for some very clever reasons that I do not fully understand ... so we will stick to one of its simpler uses: command line interface (CLI) for exploring the API.